umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 On receiving a `MsgLock`, the module must perform the following steps:

 - Validate tier and uToken amount
-- Verify supplier has sufficient unlocked uTokens
+- Verify user has sufficient unlocked uTokens
-- Distribute the supplier's current `x/incentive` rewards for the selected denom and tier, if any
+- Distribute the user's current `x/incentive` rewards for the selected denom and tier, if any
 - Record the new locked utoken amount for the selected denom and tier

 See later sections for reward mechanics - it is mathematically necessary to update pending rewards when updating locked amounts.